kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 These applications are directly in the realm of graph-based DBMSs.
-Currently, they are directly targeted by RDF systems but I'm fully convinced GDBMSs should also implement techniques to efficiently store semi-structured data and support URIs.
-Before we released Kùzu, we had support for adding arbitrary node/edge properties but we removed a large chunk of code out of the system to release a thinner code base.
+Currently, they are directly targeted by RDF systems but I'm fully convinced GDBMSs should also implement techniques to efficiently store semi-structured data and support URIs[^7].
-So currently you need to specify a schema for your nodes and relationships in Kùzu.
-We will wait and see
-if/when that demand comes and how strongly it comes.
-We know from our conversations with many users and developers of GDBMSs over the years that most datasets in enterprises are not this complex and can be structured.
-At least after a proof of concept phase of applications, developers structure their data.

-I mentioned several classic applications but many other applications require and benefit from the above feature set.
+**Final note on my feature set:** I referred to several classic applications but many other applications require and benefit from the above feature set.
 One can think of these as the "beyond relational/SQL" datasets/workloads, which often require modeling and querying in a graph-based DBMS, and